nl-design-system/documentatie/patronen/formulieren-help.md

 ### Help tekst op aanvraag

-Help tekst kan eventueel standaard verborgen worden en alleen waar nodig door een gebruiker getoond worden.
+Help tekst kan eventueel standaard verborgen worden en alleen wanneer nodig door een gebruiker getoond worden.
 Hiervoor kan een help (i) button gebruikt worden.

+Probeer echter altijd standaard help tekst te tonen en denk goed na waarom je de helper tekst zou willen verbergen.

+Adobe Spectrum’s richtlijnen zeggen hier het volgende over:

+“Don't use tooltips to communicate crucial information

+Show crucial information at all times, not just when a tooltip is displayed.
+A tooltip should only be used to provide supplementary context or hints to the message shown in help text.

+For example, in a scenario where a user is entering their password into a field, the crucial information would be to state the password requirements.
+Supplementary context would be a message about how to get help if they have forgotten their password.” [^spectrum-tooltips]

 #### Standaard staat